Worship

 8:00 a.m.
 “Said” Service

-During this service, the worship is quiet and contemplative, using the traditional Anglican communion service known as Rite One.
-Rite One is based on the 1549 Book of Common Prayer.
+During this service, the worship is quiet and contemplative.
 Some prefer this service because it affords opportunities for quiet meditation and reflection.

 10:00 a.m.
 “Sung” Service.

 The parish’s principal worship service is majestic and dignified.
-The liturgy may be Rite I Eucharist (see above), Rite II Eucharist (from the 1979 Book of Common Prayer), or Morning Prayer (see schedule below).
+The liturgy may be Rite II Eucharist (from the 1979 Book of Common Prayer), or sometimes Morning Prayer.
 The congregation and choir sing hymns, and the choir provides an anthem.
 Worshipers find this service to be an uplifting experience.

 Church School